KevinAst/action-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   ActionStruct : JSON</h5>
 ActionStruct is a JSON stucture which is a key aspect of action-u.
 It:- implicitly defines your action types, - instinctively groups related actions,- and seamlessly promotes both action creators and types throughout  your application.
-ActionStruct is a machine-generated JSON run-time structure (outputfrom [generateActions](#generateActions)) that promotes a series of actioncreators and types in an app-specific structure (mirroring the shapeof the ActionGenesis).- The structure is app-specific and can employ depth to highlight  inner-relationships between various action creators.- The structure defines one or more ActionNodes (i.e. action  creator functions).
-Each ActionNode encapsolates BOTH the action  creator and it's type.  * The action creator function (the node itself) accepts the    desired parameters and returns a newly created action.  * The action type is implied from the containing JSON structure    node accumulation (ex: `'widget.fetch.complete'`) and is    promoted through a string coercion of the action creator    function itself (i.e. the function's toString() has been    overloaded).- All other nodes are merely intermediate nodes that organize  (i.e. add meaning) to the overall shape of the promoted actions.
-In the example below, `widget` is an intermediate node (i.e. it  is not an action creator).- Note that even ActionNodes may in turn contain sub-structure  (i.e. subordinate actions).
+ActionStruct is a generated JSON run-time structure (output from{{book.api.generateActions}}) that promotes a series of actioncreators and types in an app-specific structure (mirroring theshape of the {{book.api.ActionGenesis}}).- The structure is app-specific and can employ depth to highlight  inner-relationships between various action creators.- The structure defines one or more {{book.api.ActionNodes}}  (i.e. action creator functions).
+Each {{book.api.ActionNode}}  encapsolates BOTH the action creator and it's type.  * The action creator function (the node itself) accepts the    desired parameters and returns a newly created action.  * The action type is implied from the containing JSON structure    node accumulation (ex: `'widget.fetch.complete'`) and is    promoted through a string coercion of the action creator    function itself (i.e. the function's toString() has been    overloaded).- All other nodes are merely intermediate nodes that organize  (i.e. add meaning) to the overall shape of the promoted actions.
+In the example below, `widget` is an intermediate node (i.e. it  is not an action creator).- Note that even {{book.api.ActionNodes}} may in turn contain sub-structure  (i.e. subordinate actions).
 In the example below,  `widget.fetch(selCrit)` is an action creator, an yet contains  subordinate actions: `widget.fetch.complete(widget)`.

 **Example** *(showing a standard set of fetch/complete/fail actions)*
 ```js